 While it may be free to list an item (depending on how many items you list a month), the seller pays a fee when it is sold.
 Learn more about eBay fees.
 Also, sellers usually pay fees associated with the payment method your buyer uses.
 There are other services you may opt to pay for.

-03Deciding What to Sell
+02Deciding What to Sell

 For some who are looking to sell on eBay, what to sell isn’t really a consideration.
 They know what they want to sell.
 Perhaps they already have a product from their home business, and eBay is a way to expand their marketplace.
-The company provides a myriad of tools for a seller to use at what can be just the right price.
-It can be a way to begin selling online without the investment in the infrastructure of selling tools on your own website, the steep learning curve on how to use them and the effort of building a market for your goods.
+The company provides many tools for a seller to use at what can be just the right price.
+It can be a way to begin selling online without the investment in the infrastructure of selling tools on your own website, the steep learning curve on how to use them, and the effort of building a market for your goods.
 If that’s you, move on to the next slide “Getting Set Up.”

-Popular categories of things to sell on eBay include electronics, clothing and collectibles.
+Popular categories of things to sell on eBay include electronics, clothing, and collectibles.
 People go to eBay for shopping because they want to find items cheaper than they can in their own location or to find things that aren’t easily available locally.
 Keep this in the forefront of your mind as you choose what to sell.

 While in many cases the buyer pays the shipping, whoever pays for it, it adds to the overall cost.
 When considering an item for sale, remember buyers are usually looking for a deal and will only pay so much for an item.
 If an item’s shipping cost is too large it could make it unsellable.

 If you have some expertise in an area, like antiques or electronics, you can purchase used items locally at a flea market or other low-cost venue and resell them on eBay.
-But having expertise about the item and your potential customers is key to making a profit with this kind of item.
+Having expertise about the item and your potential customers is key to making a profit with this kind of item.
 Whatever you sell you have to be able to obtain it cheaper than the average person can buy it locally.
 That may mean making it yourself or finding a good price from a wholesale dealer.

-04Getting Set Up
+03Getting Set Up